Hendrix-CS/csci150/index.md

 Much of your experience with programming in this course will be through weekly labs.
 Each lab will be assigned in lab with time allotted to work through the materials, and will be due **by the start of the following lab**.

 On these labs, you will work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 A partnership should only turn in a **single copy** of the assignment.
-If students working as partners wish to turn in a lab late, both students must use a late day.

 <!-- On these labs, you will work with a partner on the lab assignments.
 Their name must be listed on any code you hand in as joint work.
 Each partner should **submit their own solution** to the assignment. -->